Writing to Your Donor’s Family

 *** The donor and recipient must remain anonymous.
 Please do not use last-names.

-*** Please write your name as well as the name of your loved one and approximate date of death on a separate sticky-note or piece of paper along with your letter.
-This will allow us to forward the letter to the correct recipient without exposing your identity.
+*** Please write your full name and approximate day of your surgery on a separate sticky-note or piece of paper along with your letter.
+This will allow us to forward the letter to the correct donor family without exposing your identity.

 *** All correspondence received is regarded highly confidential and will only be utilized by Southern Eye Bank personnel.